sanywright13/test-react-flask/README.md

-its a react flask exemple app
+This a flask Python React WEb Application handle user authentication